 Pest description and crop damage This insect can be the worst pest of pears, especially in warmer, dryer areas of the PNW.
 Adult moths have a 0.5 to 0.75 inch wingspan, with alternating gray and white bands on the wings and a copper band on the wing tips.
-Larvae are whitish with a black head when immature and pinkish with brown heads when mature.
+Larvae are whitish with a black head when immature, and pinkish with brown heads when mature.
 Larvae are 0.1 inch long at hatch and 0.8 inch long at maturity.
 Pupae are brown and about 0.75 inch long.
 The eggs are small and usually laid singly.
 Larvae feed directly on the fruit by boring into it and feeding within.
-Stings can also occur, which are shallow depressions where feeding occurred and stopped.
+Minor damage "stings" can also occur, which are shallow depressions where feeding occurred and stopped.
 Larvae that bore into the fruit leave characteristic bore holes on the exterior, filled with frass which extrudes from the hole.
 Bartlett pears are the most susceptible to codling moth injury, especially early in the season.
 Most of the early season injury on pears will be through the calyx of the fruit.
 All pear cultivars become more susceptible to codling moth injury later in the season.

 Black-light traps have shown some efficacy in small orchards for trapping the adult moths.
 Remove any infested fruit well before harvest, and destroy them to eliminate larvae.
 Remove brush and debris from the orchard, and remove bark scales from the tree to eliminate overwintering sites.
 Wrap the trunk with corrugated cardboard or burlap to trap migrating larvae.
 Periodic removal of these tree wraps to destroy cocooning larvae can help to reduce the population and limit subsequent fruit damage.
 Thinning fruit clusters to singles will aid in limiting codling moth entries.